 - Call your REALTOR and ask them to confirm if your soon-to-be house had any water damage last night (ideally have that confirmed in writing).
 If there was any damage, get details and find out the remediation plan.

 - If you have any buyer visits left, consider going to visit the house today or tomorrow.
 While you should always save one visit for the day before closing, it’s important for you to see for yourself what happened if at all possible.

 - Don’t panic!
 Your REALTOR and lawyer (unfortunately) are experienced in dealing with this kind of thing and pre-close issues (unfortunately) happen more frequently than you’d imagine.

 Advice For Sellers Post-Flood

-If you’ve already agreed to sell your house but have yet to close, you have some important work to do today.
+If you’ve already agreed to sell your house but have yet to close and a big flood happens in Toronto, you have some important work to do.
 You are responsible for fixing any problems resulting from the flood – essentially, your Buyer should be getting your house in the same condition it was in when they purchased it.

 - Take the time to carefully inspect your house.
 Look for water, leaks, damaged drywall or floors.
 Water damage may not be confined to the basement, so take the time to look through your entire house.